 You should also try and share video content with your followers to educate them about your market or about how your products/services can help them.
 Make sure to pair up your posts with relevant hashtags to make it easier for your target audience to find your content.

 This will not only help them get value but will also make it easy for them to hit the buy button.
 It’s a win-situation.
-This is why you find many small and big businesses are adding Facebook videos and Instagram Stories to their social media marketing strategy.
+This is why you find many small and big businesses are adding Facebook videos and Instagram Stories to their social media influencer marketing strategy.